Politics

 Share

 In her inaugural address, Geerlings-Simons acknowledged the weight of her new role, emphasizing the significance of being the first woman to serve as Suriname’s president.
-She pledged to utilize her knowledge and to ensure the nation’s resources benefit all citizens, with a particular focus on and underprivileged communities.
+She pledged to utilize her knowledge and experience to ensure the nation’s resources benefit all citizens, with a particular focus on youth and underprivileged communities.

 The NDP, founded by former President Desi Bouterse, who passed away in December 2024, has been a dominant force in Surinamese politics.
 Geerlings-Simons’ leadership marks a new chapter for the party, which has faced challenges in reshaping its image following Bouterse’s controversial tenure.